CDRH/datura/README.md

 about
 ```

-To set up a brand new data repo run:
+To set up a brand new collection run:

 ```
 setup